The 10 Jobs with the Fastest Pay Growth

 If you want to qualify for any of the statuses listed above, be ready for the IRS to get into your business.
 “Significant benefit” means the IRS will look at your life to see if you got a gift or something else of value.
 If you want separation of liability, then you’ll need to show you’re really separated.

 In addition, when you file for Innocent Spouse, they will contact said spouse to get any “relevant information.”
 In other words, your former estranged spouse may try to use the opportunity to make sure you’re on the hook, too.
-If they can show that you knew, then the best you can hope for is separation of liability.
+If they can show that you knew, then the best you can hope for is a separation of liability.

 If your spouse owes back taxes when you tie the knot, file separately until they repay the debt.
 Otherwise you won’t get your refund.
 If you file separately and the IRS intercepts your refund, then you can apply for injured spouse status.
 This will ensure you get the money you’re due from your tax returns.